hancevat/How-to-install-ubuntu-on-VirtualBox/README.md

-And 25 GB's of harddisk space.
+And 25 GB's of disk space.

 ![7](https://github.com/user-attachments/assets/57488a43-cb51-4bf1-a658-d60db4c693ca)